Street children in Eastern Europe

 Street children or orphans in some Eastern European countries face problems such as malnutrition, HIV, lack of resources, victimization though child sex tourism, social stigmatization and discrimination.

 Overview

 Children living on the streets often come from a background of poverty and abuse, and a normal childhood is replaced by violence and crime.
 These children live in tunnels, garbage containers, and basements.
 In the winter, they take comfort from hot water pipes whose steam provides them with much needed warmth.
-However, as many of the Eastern European countries joined the European Union, they were required to deal with the situation of street children and orphans; and the situation has improved in many of these countries.
+However, in the early 2000s, as many of the Eastern European countries joined the European Union, they were required to deal with the situation of street children and orphans; and the situation has improved in many of these countries.
 Unemployment and the extremes of income inequality are some of the causes behind the phenomenon of street children in countries like Russia, Romania and Ukraine.